backward clock

 "No, Mr. Olsen.
 Everything's fine.
 Why do you ask?"

-"I'm sorry, Mr. Olsen," he apologized guiltily.
+"I'm sorry, Mr. Olsen," Raymond apologized with sincere guilt.
 "It won't happen again.
 You have my word on that."

 "It had better not, Ray.
 I'll be keeping my eye on you from now on," Mr. Olsen warned and left the room.

-Realizing how lucky he was not to have been fired, Raymond decided to take the remainder of his pile of work home with him and finish it over the weekend.
+Realizing how lucky he was not to have been fired, the Time Traveler decided to take the remainder of his pile of work home with him and finish it over the weekend.
 He also realized what a fool he had been to think he could just remain a spectator while the rest of the world moved on.
-He certainly wouldn't try rushing through his workday again.
+He certainly would not try rushing through his workday again.

-"When you didn't come home Wednesday night, I thought you might have had an accident or something.
+"When you didn't come home on Wednesday night, I thought you might have been in a car accident or something.
 I called everyone including the hospital and the police.
 No one had a clue where you were.
-The next day I called your office, and they told me you were in but that you weren't answering your phone.
+The next day, I called your office, and they told me you were in but that you weren't answering your phone.
 I left several messages, yet you never even returned my calls.
 And then you pulled the same stunt last night.
 If there's someone else, Ray, just tell me.
-Don't give me this silent treatment I've gotten the last three days.
+Don't give me this silent treatment I've gotten for the last three days.
 I deserve better than that."

-"Oh, Blanche, there's no one else.
+"Oh, Blanche, sweetheart, there's no one else.
 I swear it.
-The craziest thing has happened.
-Remember that remote control I bought at the flea market?
+The craziest thing has happened to me.
+Remember that universal remote control I bought at the flea market last Sunday?
 It must be magic or something.
 I can make time speed up.
 I went into my office on Wednesday morning, pressed the button and then it was Friday."

-It didn't surprise Raymond when Blanche didn't believe him.
 "I know it sounds absurd, but here it is," he said getting the remote out of his briefcase.
 "You try it.
-Just push the button on the right and time will speed up."
+Just push the button on the right and time will speed up.
+Go ahead.
+You'll see."

 "Stop it, Ray!
 I don't know what game you're playing, but don't treat me like an idiot."